gdaigle/TCP-File-Transfer/README.md

 Once the http version is verified the server will ensure the client sent a GET message. <br>
 If the server did not receive a GET message it will send the client<br>
 #### http error 400: bad request<br>
+Once the GET request has been processed the server will check the filepath provided<br>
+The server will either send the client<br>
+#### 1). http error 404 file not found
+#### 2). http 200 OK
+If the server sends the 200 OK response the server will also open the